Azure/iotedge/edge-modules/api-proxy-module/readme.md

 The configuration of the proxy is done via the following complementing mechanisms:

 1. A default configuration file is embedded in the module
-2. A new configuration can be passed down to the module from the cloud via its [module twin](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-module-twins).
-For this, the MQTT port should be open for API proxy to reach edgeHub.
+2. A new configuration can be passed down to the module from the cloud via its [module twin](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-module-twins)
 3. Environment variables can be passed down at deployment time to turn configuration settings on or off

+Variables in the proxy configuration are identified as the following:${variable_name}
+Variables are replace according to the following rules:
+1. Default is 0 unless that variable has a default value (see below for the list)
+2. Value can be changed by passing an environment variable with the same name at deployment
+3. (2) works only if that variable is not in the list of hardcode variables (see below for the list).
+Those variables cannot be changed through environment variables.

 ### Understand the use of environment variables to edit a proxy configuration